IsaacNatarajan123/Prompt-review-tool/README.md

 User sends a message
         ↓
 llama-3.3-nemotron-super-49b-v1.5 (Chat Model)
 Drives the conversation — asks questions, decides which MCP tool to call next
         ↓
-MCP Tool is called
+MCP Tool is called on Railway server
         ↓
 meta/llama-4-maverick-17b-128e-instruct (AI Judge)
 Does the actual prompt review and improvement